Immigration Cases:

 • Stays of deportation

 Before pleading guilty or accepting the charges, non-citizens should always consult with an experienced immigration attorney.
-The attorneys at Magilligan Law have experience in cases involving criminal charges or conviction.
-Attorney David Magilligan applies the knowledge and experience he gained as a prosecutor with the Miami State Attorney’s office to get the best outcome for clients with criminal records.
+The attorneys at Magilligan Law have experience in cases involving criminal charges or convictions.
+Attorney David Magilligan applies the knowledge and experience he gained as a prosecutor with the Miami State Attorney’s Office to get the best outcome for clients with criminal records.

 Crimes & Penalties That Impact Immigration Status